-As new soon-to-be homeowners, it’s a good idea to know how the overall economy is doing, and more importantly, how it’s impacting the rates you’ll soon be applying for.
+If you know what you need to buy a house then it’s a good idea to know how the overall economy is doing, and more importantly, how it’s impacting the rates you’ll soon be applying for.
 Why are small hikes in interest rates so important to you?
 To put it into perspective, even a one percent increase in your rate on a home loan is the difference of paying or saving tens of thousands of dollars in interest payments on your home loan over time.

 12. Understand How Much Time it Takes to Buy a House

 First-time homebuyers don’t often understand how long it takes to become a homeowner.
 The homebuying timeline from start to finish is time-consuming and very relative to individual circumstances and the housing market in your area.
 However, there are some general universal constants that you can expect, such as a cash offer on a house is usually much quicker than a traditional loan, and if there is a perfect house in a good neighborhood and at a great price, you better expect competition and possibly a bidding war..